Marketing your Bookkeeping Business

 Where are you, ideal clients?
 Are they on Social Media, Google, service websites such as Oneflare and Airtasker or business networking groups such as BNI and Meet Up?
 It’s so important that you know the answer to this question; without it, you won’t know where to put your time and financial investment into to successfully generate leads and grow your business.
 Marketing your bookkeeping needs you to target your efforts in the right locations.
 With some research, you will get yourself in the right area to do so.

 Did you notice something about that last trick?
 Most of it was all oriented around online outlets.
 You can’t ignore it anymore; the internet is here to stay and it’s time for bookkeepers to catch up with the times and get digital before they are left behind.
 Set up your website.
 Set up your social media.
 Set up your Google Business Listing.
 AND USE IT.
 Marketing your bookkeeping requires you using modern methods, to attract people who use technology.
+Your bookkeeping marketing strategy will work well when you embrace the current technology and do it well!

 11. Follow Up